Find the Best Certified Nursing Assistant Programs in Mississippi

 Communication and Collaboration

-Effective communication and collaboration skills are crucial for CNAs, as they must interact with patients, their families, and other healthcare professionals on a daily basis.
+Effective communication and collaboration skills are crucial for CNAs, as they must interact with patients, their families, and other healthcare professionals daily.
 As a CNA, you will need to demonstrate attentive listening, express interest through appropriate body language, and possess strong verbal and written communication skills.

 Additional Resources for Mississippi CNAs